Garbaz/pronto-graphics/README.md

 }
 ```

-Want to press some keys and click some buttons?
+Want to press some keys and click some stuff?

 ```rust
 let mut pg = Window::new_fullscreen();